Larasify/typepilled/README.md

 - [x] on socket disconnect on the client after a while redirect them back to the multiplayer page [ ] maybe add a delay of 4-5 seconds before redirecting them back to the multiplayer page

-- [ ] punctuation and number tags on leaderboards
+- [x] punctuation and number tags on leaderboards

+- [ ] change metaurl to the green one (and maybe the favico too)

+- [ ] change the loading and scrollbar themeing to be dynamic with the theme

+- [ ] responsive leaderboards and make the game playable on mobile

+- [x] leaderboard #1 spot should be primary color FaCrown (maybe silver and bronze colored numbers for 2nd and 3rd)

+- [ ] leaderboard should only do one query if possible